How Insurance Companies Assess Car Damage After an Accident

 See if you qualify for a lower rate in less than 2 minutes

 After a car accident, most drivers are surprised to learn that the insurer's damage estimate is just a starting point — not a guaranteed final payout.
-The assessment process involves multiple parties, software-generated estimates, and decisions that can significantly impact what you receive.
+The assessment process involves multiple parties, software-generated estimates, and AI-powered virtual inspections that now handle 70% of straightforward claims without any human involvement — all of which can significantly impact what you receive.
 Understanding how it all works puts you in a much stronger position to protect your interests.

 In this guide, we break down every stage of the car insurance damage assessment process: from who inspects your vehicle and how estimates are built, to what happens when hidden damage is found and how to dispute an assessment you believe is unfair.
 Whether you're dealing with a fender bender or a major collision, knowing this process can help you get a fairer outcome — and potentially save you thousands of dollars.